Starlite: Properties

-Live demonstrations on Tomorrow's World and BBC Radio 4 showed that an egg coated in Starlite could remain raw and cold enough to be picked up with a bare hand, even after five minutes in the flame of an oxyacetylene blowtorch.
+Live demonstrations on Tomorrow's World and BBC Radio 4 showed that an egg coated in Starlite could remain raw and cold enough to be picked up with a bare hand, even after five minutes in the flame of an oxyacetylene torch.
 It would also prevent a blowtorch from damaging a human hand.
 When heat is applied, the material chars, which creates an expanding low density carbon foam that is very thermally resistant.
-Even the application of a plasma torch capable of cutting eighteen-inch thick steel plate has little impact on Starlite.
-It was reported that it took nine seconds to heat a warhead to 900 °C, and that a thin layer of the compound prevented the temperature from rising above 40 °C. Starlite was also claimed to have been able to withstand a laser beam that could produce a temperature of 10,000 °C.
+It was reported that it took nine seconds to heat a warhead to 900 C, and that a thin layer of the compound prevented the temperature from rising above 40 C.

 Starlite reacts more efficiently as more heat is applied.
 The MOD's report, as published in Jane's International Defence Review 4/1993, speculated that this was due to particle scatter of an ablative layer, thereby increasing the reflective properties of the compound.
 Testing continues for thermal conductivity and capacity under different conditions.
 Starlite may become contaminated with dust residue and so degrade with use.
 Keith Lewis, a retired MOD officer, noted that the material guards only against thermal damage and not the physical damage caused by an explosion, which can destroy the insulating layer.

 Materials scientist Mark Miodownik has described Starlite as a type of intumescent paint, and one of the materials he would most like to see for himself.
 He has also admitted some doubt about the commercial potential of Starlite.
 Its main use appears to be as a flame retardant.
-Testing of modern composite materials enhanced with Starlite could expand the range of potential uses and applications of this substance.